RxLaboratory/Duik/src-docs/docs/guide/automation/kleaner.md

 *An oscillating follow through generated by the Kleaner.*

 ![](../../img/duik/automation/kleaner-bounce.png)
-*An bouncing follow through generated by the Kleaner.*
+*A bouncing follow through generated by the Kleaner.*

 !!! note
     When oscillating, the frequency is stable and doesn't change until the object stops.
 When bouncing, the frequency raises (the bounces get shorter and shorter).